substantial/choosy/README.md

 * Localization (for text related to selection of default app)
 * Better Web View support, and way better support for creation of `ChoosyActionContext` objects out of URLs.
 * Upside-down orientation support on iPhone/iPod and switching to/from it
+* We haven't seen any memory issues, but there are singletons under the hood, so memory management of those can probably be improved.
+No special time has been spent on this yet
 * Auto-regression for icons; so when @3x comes, we're at least using @2x icons until better ones are available
-* We haven't seen any memory issues, but there are singletons under the hood, so memory management of those can probably be improved.
-No special time has been spent on this yet.

 Moonshots:

 * Safe data exchange between apps
 * UI for adding/editing app information (rather than creating JSON files))

+## Contribute!

+Code critiques, pull requests, and ideas are more than welcome!
+Let's make native inter-app linking as easy as it can be, at least within 3rd-party apps.
+You can also contact us at choosy@substantial.com.